‘Bid to intimidate’: Mumbai police criticised for demanding surety bonds from select CAA protesters

 “I have been a part of many public protests in Mumbai and this is the first time such a thing has happened,” said Saini, a PhD student at the Tata Institute of Social Sciences.

 The surety amounts that the police have demanded range from Rs 1 lakh for some to Rs 5 lakh for most others.
+A surety bond is a legally binding contract in which one party – the accused, in this case – promises to pay the specified amount if they fail to fulfill the terms of a bond.
 Even though surety bonds are supposed to be proportionate to a person’s financial capability, ne activist – 24-year-old Dalit student Suvarna Salve – has been asked for Rs 50 lakh.

 According to the terms of the bonds, this surety could be confiscated and the person could be externed from Mumbai if they pose any threat to law and order over the next two years.